 We will refer to strict criteria when we assume only non-cross-reactivity in 2, while weak selection criteria are fulfilled when M4 ChR epitopes have borderline reactivity to M3 Chr peptides.

 The search for 7-mer peptides of M4 ChR that are cross-reactive to M3 ChR found 108 sequences.
 We then studied cross-reactivity to M1 ChR for each of these peptides and we found that 11 of them are non-cross-reactive and that other 9 peptides have borderline reactivity.
 None of these 20 peptides presented a cross-reactivity to B2 AdR (Table 1S, column 1).
 Scores between peptides of M4 ChR and the other two muscarinic cholinergic receptors are plotted in Figure 1.
 The distribution of scores from the comparison of M3 ChR with M1 ChR and with M3 ChR are reported in Figure 2.
 For the M4 ChR 20 epitopes mentioned above, we calculated the mean protrusion indexes and we did the same calculation for their cross-reactive peptides on M3 ChR.
 We also indicated their position with respect to the plasma membrane.
 All these data are collected in Table 2S.
-Once we apply selection criteria on these 20 peptides, we obtain 9 epitopes (Table 1).
+Once we apply selection criteria to these 20 peptides, we obtain 9 epitopes (Table 1).
 Of these selected epitopes, one belongs to a transmembrane helix: peptide 186-192 of M4 ChR, which cross-reacts to peptide 231-237 of M3 ChR.
 Peptide 418-431 of M4 ChR is partially immersed in the plasmatic membrane, even though its cross-reactive peptide of M3 ChR is entirely exposed to the extracellular space, and the same applies to the other two epitopes found (figure 1).
 Peptide 175-181 of M4 ChR cross-reacts to peptide 211-217 of M3 ChR; peptide 186-192 of M4 Chr cross-reacts to peptide 222-228 of M3 ChR; peptide 418-431 of M4 Chr cross-reacts to peptide 513-522 of M3 ChR.
 Sequences that fulfill selection criteria and their respective inverted sequences are collected in Table 2.

 B cells autoimmunity to muscarinic cholinergic receptors in ME/CFS has been reported in two studies (Tanaka S et al. 2003), (Loebel M et al. 2016) and this finding has been recently confirmed by two other independent groups who have not published yet (R).
 The two studies mentioned used full-length proteins coated on a plate in order to perform the immune assay.
 With this kind of technique we may have both false positives (due to the fact that sera react with peptides that are not in the extracellular domain) and false negatives (due to protein denaturation, which leads to the formation of epitopes that would not be present if the protein were correctly folded) as it has been reported in the case of anti-MOG antibodies (Ramanathan S et al 2016).
 A way to solve the possible inaccuracy of these data would thus be to measure sera reactivity with a cell-based assay (CBA) which is a test where receptors are expressed by eukaryotic cells and thus they are held in their physiological position.